maiamcc/contrasite/_posts/2026-05-26-camp-crash.markdown

 I like to turn off my phone for a few hours and go to the park with a book or a journal, maybe treat myself to a solo meal out (crucially, without any of my devices on me).
 To wind down, where I might normally play a flashy video game, I might instead opt for a crossword puzzle, or doing a craft while watching a cozy cooking show.
 (For instance, the last time I got back from a weekend, I watched a *lot* of Chopped, and decided to put off playing Hades 2 so I didn’t re-fry my brain with dopamine.)

 If you don’t want to be alone with your thoughts… well, sometimes the solution is to be alone with your thoughts anyway.
-So sit around; ;oaf on the couch and stare at the ceiling; let your thoughts and feelings happen.
+So sit around; loaf on the couch and stare at the ceiling; let your thoughts and feelings happen.
 It might feel unpleasant at first, but this sort of slowing down can help your body and brain reset.

 ## **Take care of your body, even when it’s annoying**